-Attendance is mandatory only on the days when exams and tests are administered.
+Attendance is absolutely mandatory only on the days when exams and tests are administered.
+That is not to say that attendance is not important.
 Students are responsible for the lecture material and any announcements made in class.
 Missed notes must be obtained from a classmate.
 When students attend, they are expected to get to class on time, and they are expected to remain in the classroom until the end of the class or until they have handed in their exams.
 Restroom needs are expected to have been dealt with prior to coming to class.